baumertn/baumertn.github.io/content/now.md

 <!-- ## Music -->

 ## Reading
-- _The Plague_ – Albert Camus
+- _Dostoevsky: A Writer in His Time_ – Joseph Frank.
+I want to read some of Dostoevsky's work and thought knowing more about him and his circumstances could be helpful in understanding the work.

 For a complete list of what I've been reading check out the [library](/library).

 <!-- ## Software -->

 ## Writing
-- I'm currently doing some preliminary world-building for a soft-low-magic world.
-Might become a book?
 - "Writing" my first Pathfinder 2e adventure.
 Mostly some prep, not a lot of writing.
+- Penning down some story ideas/inspirations.

-This page has been updated on **2025-06-16**.
+This page has been updated on **2025-09-01**.